Last Updated on November 27, 2023

-The school of Dunamancy is not as self-explanatory as, for example, Necromancy, but it is a cohesive whole centering around the magic of potential and probability.
-While the school has a not insignificant amount of lore behind it (which you can read about here), a good chunk of that lore are spoilers for Critical Role campaigns, and you might want to mess with it anyway for your own setting.
+The school of Dunamancy centers around the magic of potential and probability.
+While the school has a significant amount of lore behind it (which you can read about here), a good chunk of that lore are spoilers for Critical Role campaigns, and you might want to mess with it anyway for your own setting.

 That’s why it’s best to approach Dunamancy from its conceptual foundations.
 At its heart, the school covers magic affecting time and space, probability, and gravitational energy.

 Physicists have long known that these two concepts are fundamentally linked, but your average 5 Wizard isn’t likely to understand that.
 So in-game, it’s easier to think of Dunamancy as a school covering spells that manipulate the flow of time and gravitational power.

 Thus, you have Chronurgists and Graviturgists, Wizards dealing with chance and gravity, as well as Echo Knights who manipulate possible timelines to create shadow selves from beyond the veil of possibility.

 Dunamancy is a school focused on manipulating the very fabric of reality.
 That does give it some overlap with teleportation magic or spells like Reverse Gravity, and in truth, it is said that these spells do have elements of dunamis magic in them.
 However, what sets Dunamancy apart is its specific focus on warping gravity and time.

 As a school of magic governing space and time, Dunamancy is a school useful both for damage and utility casting.

 To get a better sense of the school, let’s look at some of its best spells.